 Native to the tropical areas of Asia and Africa, gardenias are evergreen shrubs that like warm, humid growing conditions — but with a twist.
 They prefer full sun in the morning but a little afternoon shade, especially in very warm areas.
 Too much sun, especially during hot weather, can scorch the leaves and damage the buds.

-Some varieties produce a few large 3-inch to 5-inch blooms, while others support multiple smaller flowers.
+Some cultivars produce a few large 3-inch to 5-inch blooms, while others support multiple smaller flowers.
 Gardenias attract birds and butterflies, perfect for the gardener who doesn't mind a few guests in the yard.

 Best Uses for Gardenias